 The study, which involved almost 10 years of research, is published in the journal Scientific Reports with new information on the geology of the RGR, which has about the same area as Spain.

 The researchers analyzed samples of sea floor sediment dredged at a depth of about 650 m in the western RGR and characterized its mineralogical, geochemical and magnetic properties.
-The samples contained mainly red clay with several minerals typical of tropical alterations, such as kaolinite, magnetite, oxidized magnetite, hematite and goethite.
+The samples contained mainly red clay with several minerals typical of tropical volcanic rock alterations, such as kaolinite, magnetite, oxidized magnetite, hematite and goethite.

 In 2018, the group posited that the RGR was once an island, based on discoveries made by scientific expeditions to the region, where they collected a sample.
 They traveled on the Royal Research Ship (RRS) Discovery, operated by the United Kingdom's National Oceanography Center (NOC), and the Alpha Crucis, USP's oceanographic research vessel.
 The researchers were from USP's Oceanographic Institute (IO) and the University of Southampton in the UK.